oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ### Ingress for accepting external data

 There is one other core service we need to install before we can start running our microservices, the Ingress controller.
-An Ingress controller provides the actual ingress capability, but it also needs to be configured (we will look at that later.)
+An Ingress controller provides the actual ingress capability, but it also needs to be configured (we will look at that later).

 An Ingress in Kubernetes is one mechanism for external / public internet clients to access http / https connections (and thus REST API's) It is basically a web proxy which can process specific URL's forwarding data received to a particular microservice / URL on that microservice.